Help support this long-running e-zine,

 20. The Aeroplane/ Finale

-Well film music fans, it's here at last - the first great film score of the 20th century.
+Well film music fans, it's here at last - the first great film score of the 20th century.And this is the first time that the complete original soundtrack has been released on CD.

 So far, there have been two excellent re-recordings of Steiner's KING KONG score:

 The first one includes a slightly abridged version of the score, originally recorded in 1976 with the National Philharmonic Orchestra, conducted by Fred Steiner (no relation).
-It was released on a Label X CD (later available on a LaserLight CD, together with Steiner's THIS IS CINERAMA and DEATH OF A SCOUNDREL).
+It was released on a Label X CD (later available on a Laserlight CD, together with Steiner's THIS IS CINERAMA and DEATH OF A SCOUNDREL).

 The other re-recording is the preferred one, featuring the complete soundtrack restored by John Morgan, performed by the Moscow Symphony Orchestra and conducted by William T. Stromberg.
 It was first available on a Marco Polo CD and later on a Naxos CD.
-This recording was named by

-FILM MUSIC REVIEW as one of the Best Vintage Soundtrack Releeases of 1998.
+FILM MUSIC REVIEW as one of the

-There will be some diehard film score hounds who won't like the first part of the Rhino CD, titled:"The Story of King Kong."
+There will be some diehard film score fans who won't like the first part of the Rhino CD, titled:"The Story of King Kong."
 It includes about 49 minutes of dialogue and music taken directly from the film's soundtrack.

 But if you're a huge fan of this classic movie, like I am, then you'll enjoy every minute of the snappy dialogue, including the wonderful screams of the delicately beautiful Fay Wray, shown here in a scene from KING KONG...

-I remember when this classic was first telecast in New York in the mid-1950s.
+I remember when this classic was first telecast in New York in 1956.
 They advertised the film for weeks and weeks before it premiered and then it was shown every night for a week on "Million Dollar Movie."
 But that wasn't unusual.
 They always had only one film playing for the entire week.
 And they were all RKO classics, like CITIZEN KANE, THE MAGNIFICENT AMBERSONS, and of course KING KONG.
-As a young sci-fi and fantasy film freak, I watched KK every night it was shown and loved every minute of it.
+As a young sci-fi and fantasy film freak, I watched KONG every night it was shown and loved every minute of it.
 It still remains one of my favorite films.

 The 1933 KING KONG is in the Top Ten of the 100 Essential Film Scores of the 20th Century